How 15 Minutes on the Trampoline Can Change Your Body

 Remember how much fun it was to bounce on a trampoline when you were a kid?
 (We recently got our three-year-old a trampoline in our backyard—and now we can’t get her off it!)
 Well, it turns out that bouncing as an adult can be just as good.

 If you invest in your own rebounder, there’s also the perk of being able to do it at home; there’s a wide range of options that fit a lot of different budgets.
-My favorite, the Rolls Royce of rebounders, is the bellicon because the bungees make the bounce smoother and gentler on the body, which helps you get the full benefits of your workouts.
+My favorite, the Rolls Royce of rebounders, is the bellicon because the bungees make the bounce smoother and gentler on the body, which helps you get the full benefits.

 The 6 Best Reasons to Rebound